dboren/db-nooro-todo-back2/README.md

-# Prisma Backend Daniel Boren's submission for Todo App assignment
+# Prisma Backend of Daniel Boren's submission for Todo App assignment

 ## Overview
 This app allows users to create and manage a todo list by creating, viewing, and deleting tasks.
 This repo contains the Prisma/Express based backend/server component of the app.